 \subsubsection{The importance of large A/B tests.}

-A second important finding shown in Figure~\ref{fig:results} is that treatment assignment policies become increasingly better with more training data, illustrating the importance of conducting large A/B tests to generate unconfounded training data to learn models for individual-level treatment assignments.
-As we mentioned in Section~\ref{sec:review}, the estimation of causal effects by using CATEs instead of the ATE is a substantial improvement for the purposes of deciding on individual interventions.
+Another important result is that treatment assignment policies become increasingly better with more training data, illustrating the importance of conducting large A/B tests to generate unconfounded training data to learn models for personalized treatment assignments.
+As we mentioned in Section~\ref{sec:definition}, the estimation of causal effects by using CATEs instead of the ATE is a substantial improvement for the purposes of deciding on individual interventions.
 However, the estimation of accurate CATEs requires much larger data sets; otherwise the models are likely to overfit.
-Large A/B tests alleviate this problem because the data can be partitioned into fine-grained subpopulations of users without losing as much statistical power.
+Conducting large A/B tests alleviates this problem because the data can be partitioned into fine-grained subpopulations of users without losing as much statistical power.
 Correspondingly, we can fit more complex models with less overfitting.